maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

  - Ray-Intersection (`.rint`)

 ##### Ray-Generation:
-For each pixel on the screen, we want to create and shoot a Ray into a scene.
-This shader allows to generate and trace Rays into an Acceleration Container.
+For each pixel on the screen, we want to shoot rays into a scene.
+This shader allows to generate and trace rays into an Acceleration Container.

 ##### Ray-Closest-Hit:
-A Ray can hit multiple surfaces (e.g. a Triangle), but often, we're only interested in the surface that is the closest to the Ray's origin.
-This shader gets invoked as soon as the closest hit surface, including information about the hit position and the relative object instance.
+A ray can hit multiple surfaces (e.g. a triangle), but often, we're only interested in the surface that is the closest to the ray's origin.
+This shader gets invoked for the "nearest/first surface hit" and also contains arbitary hit information.

 ##### Ray-Any-Hit:
-This shader is identical to the Closest-Hit Shader, but can get invoked multiple times.
+This shader is identical to the Closest-Hit shader, but can get invoked multiple times.

 ##### Ray-Miss:
-This shader gets invoked, whenever a Ray didn't hit anything (i.e. "hit the sky").
+This shader gets invoked, whenever a ray didn't hit anything (e.g. "hit the sky").

 ##### Ray-Intersection:
-When dealing with procedural geometry, a custom intersection shader can be defined to determine what happens when a Ray hits a bounding box.
-The default intersection shader is for triangles only, but a Ray-Intersection shader allows to add any kind of new geometry (e.g. Voxels, Spheres etc.).
+When dealing with procedural geometry, a custom intersection shader can be defined to determine what happens when a ray hits a bounding box.
+The default Ray-Intersection shader is for triangles only, but a Ray-Intersection shader allows to add any kind of new geometry (e.g. Voxels, Spheres etc.).

 ### Shader Binding Table
 The most common approach about shaders is to bind them, depending on how you want an object to look like on the Screen.
-In Ray-Tracing however, it's often impossible to known upfront which shaders to bind, and which shaders should get invoked in which order.
-To fix this, a new concept was introduced called the Shader Binding Table.
+In RT however, it's often impossible to known upfront which shaders to bind, and which shaders should get invoked in which order.
+To fix this, a new concept was introduced called the Shader Binding Table (or short "SBT").

-The Shader Binding Table's purpose is to batch shaders together into groups, and later, dynamically invoke them from the Ray-Tracing shaders, based on a Ray's tracing result (i.e. hit or miss a surface).
+The SBT's purpose is to batch shaders together into groups, and later, dynamically invoke them from the Ray-Tracing shaders, based on a Ray's tracing result (i.e. hit or miss a surface).

 ### Acceleration Containers

-Acceleration Containers probably seem to be the most complicated thing at first, but they are actually fairly simple in their concept, once your got the idea.
+Acceleration containers probably seem to be the most complicated thing at first, but they are actually quite simple in their concept, once you got the idea.

-There are two different kinds of Acceleration Containers:
+There are two different kinds of acceleration containers:

-1. Bottom-Level: The container stores references to geometry
+1. Bottom-Level: The container stores references to geometry (short *"BLAC"*)
-2. Top-Level: The container stores instances with references to a Bottom-Level Container, each with an arbitrary transform
+2. Top-Level: The container stores instances with references to a bottom-level container, each with an arbitrary transform *"TLAC"*

-Generally said, a Bottom-Level Container contains just the meshes, while a Top-Level Containers describes, where to place these meshes in a virtual world.
-In fact, this process is similar to [Geometry Instancing](https://en.wikipedia.org/wiki/Geometry_instancing), a common approach in CG, which is about effectively reusing Geometry across a scene to reduce memory usage and improve performance.
+Generally said, a bottom-level container contains just the meshes, while a top-level containers describes, where to place these meshes in a virtual world.
+In fact, this process is similar to [Geometry Instancing](https://en.wikipedia.org/wiki/Geometry_instancing), a common approach in CG, which is about effectively reusing geometry across a scene to reduce memory usage and improve performance.

 ## Coding Time
 You can find a code reference [here](https://github.com/maierfelix/webgpu/blob/master/examples/ray-tracing/index.mjs).

-After this Tutorial, you will be able to render this beautiful Triangle, fully Ray-Traced:
+After this tutorial, you will be able to render this beautiful triangle, fully ray traced:

 ![](https://i.imgur.com/qSYWet5.png)

 ### Create Geometry
 At first, you need some kind of geometry that you want to ray trace and draw to the screen.

-We'll just use a simple Triangle at first:
+We'll just use a simple triangle at first:

 ````js
 let triangleVertices = new Float32Array([